MileHacker Logo

 Rainy Season Attire Apr-Oct

 Prioritize lightweight, quick-drying fabrics.
-Synthetic materials work well as they dry faster than cotton.
-A Light rain jacket or a sturdy Umbrella necessary.
+Synthetic materials work well as they dry quicker than cotton.
+A Light rain jacket or a durable Umbrella necessary.
 Pack both if you plan extensive outdoor activities.

 Footwear & Rain Gear